WebAssembly/design/BinaryEncoding.md

 | flags | `varuint1` | `1` if the maximum field is present, `0` otherwise |
 | initial | `varuint32` | initial length (in units of table elements or wasm pages) |
 | maximum | `varuint32`? | only present if specified by `flags` |

-Note: In the [future :unicorn:][future threads], the "flags" field may be changed to `varuint32`, e.g., to include a flag for sharing between threads.

 ### `init_expr`
 The encoding of an [initializer expression](Modules.md#initializer-expression)